Should I use a HELOC to pay off credit card debt?

 Balance transfer credit cards

 Moving outstanding debt on one credit card onto a new credit card is called a balance transfer.
-This strategy can help you take advantage of lower promotional interest rates: You might even find one with 0 percent APR for a year or two.
+This strategy can help you take advantage of low-low promotional interest rates: You might even find a card with 0 percent APR for a year or two.
 Just make sure you’ll be able to pay down the debt before that introductory rate period expires.

-With a cash-out refinance, you can take advantage of the equity you’ve built in your home over time, similar to the HELOC.
-In exchange for taking out a larger mortgage, you’ll get a large chunk of cash (which you can use to pay off your credit card debt).
-Cash-out refis have lower interest rates than HELOCs, but do compare the prevailing rate to that of your current mortgage.
+With a cash-out refinance, you can take advantage of the equity you’ve built in your home over time, as you do with the HELOC.
+In exchange for taking out a larger mortgage, you’ll get a large chunk of cash, which you can use to pay off your credit card debt.
+Cash-out refis carry lower interest rates than HELOCs: They’re comparable to prevailing mortgage rates.
+Of course, that could be higher than the rate on your current mortgage.
+On the downside, there’s the hassle of having to apply and go through underwriting all over again, plus paying closing costs.

 We have a more comprehensive guide to your choices that you can explore, too.